Xeljanz Side Effects

 Between 2013 and 2018, the FDA Adverse Events Reporting System (FAERS) received 42,528 reports of adverse reactions for the two drugs.
 Of these, 14,679 were serious and 983 involved deaths.

 The data from FAERS are self-reported, and the U.S. Food and Drug Administration cannot verify if they are accurate.
 But the agency will sometimes use them to determine if it should get more data on certain adverse effects.

 In patients with ulcerative colitis, the most common side effect was cold-like symptoms.
-This occurred in 10 percent of 198 patients who had taken 5 mg twice daily and 14 percent of 196 patients who had taken 10 mg twice daily.
+This occurred in 10% of patients who had taken 5 mg twice daily and 14% of patients who had taken 10 mg twice daily.
 In general, people with ulcerative colitis who took the drug suffered more side effects than people with rheumatoid arthritis who took the drug.